MatthiasvB/concurrent_rust/README.md

 ## Sharing state and getting results

-We have seen that futures and join handles allow us to get the result that a given task produced.
+We have seen that futures and join handles allow us to get the result that a given task produces.
 We have also seen that this does not work with rayon.

 Getting a single result may not always be enough.
 Maybe we need to get data from a thread multiple times while it is running.
-Or maybe our threads need to read or/and write shared state.
+Or maybe our threads need to read and/or write shared state.
 There are two main recipes than can be fairly universally applied.

 But why is this even a problem?
 Basically, because it is very easy to create bugs when multiple threads try to work with the same values at the same time.
 As long as everybody is just reading, there is no problem.
 But as soon as reads overlap with writes, or multiple writes happen at the same time, weird things are bound to happen.
-We must make sure this can't happen to avoid very hard to find and reproduce bugs.
+We must make sure this can't occur to avoid very hard to find and reproduce bugs.

 ### Mutexes